uhub/awesome-matlab/README.md

 * [solidaqua/good-enough-lstm](https://github.com/solidaqua/good-enough-lstm) - A matlab script collection that assesses LSTM performance when approximate computing is applied on the neural parameters.
 * [software-shao/Multi-View-Clustering](https://github.com/software-shao/Multi-View-Clustering) - The MATLAB implementation of the MVC algorithm, which is published as Multi-View Clustering in ICDM 2004
 * [shaibagon/sketch_the_common](https://github.com/shaibagon/sketch_the_common) - Matlab implementing the sketching part of Shai Bagon, Or Brostovsky, Meirav Galun and Michal Irani's Detecting and Sketching the Common (CVPR 2010).
-* [sg-s/kontroller](https://github.com/sg-s/kontroller) - A MATLAB package for NI-DAQ to help you do experiments.
-Kontroller has a easy-to-use GUI, with support for automation and is fully programmable.
 * [scrouzet/classifyEEG](https://github.com/scrouzet/classifyEEG) - MATLAB functions to perform classification based upon topographic EEG data.
 * [rvlasveld/ICSS](https://github.com/rvlasveld/ICSS) - Matlab implementation of "Iterated Cumulative Sum of Squares for retrospective detection of changes of variance"
 * [romi1502/score-informed-source-separation](https://github.com/romi1502/score-informed-source-separation) - Matlab code of the algorithm described in the paper "Score informed audio source separation using a parametric model of non-negative spectrogram" by R. Hennequin, B. David and R. Badeau